How to Get From Milan to Rome

-There are 3 ways to get from Milan to Rome.
-You can choose between the bus, flight, train.
-The most affordable option is by bus, starting from $11.
-The fastest route is by train (2h 55m).
+There are three ways to travel the 570 km distance from Milan to Rome.
+You can choose between the bus, flight, and train.

 3h 10m